Patent

 How do I obtain one?

-You need to file a patent application at the national Patent Office of the country in which you want to obtain it.
+You need to file an application at the national Patent Office of the country in which you want to obtain it.
 In the UK this is the UK Intellectual Property Office.
 Your application needs to include:

 - A full description of how your invention works.